SUNNY BANK FARM

 Whilst the Lake District provides a plethora of fantastic walks for all ages and abilities, there are many delightful shorter walks all around Sunny Bank, which you can enjoy with or without a furry friend.

-Bordered by Common land and the lake, you don't have to venture far from Sunny Bank to be rewarded with amazing scenery and stunning views of surrounding fells, distant mountains, Grizedale forest, and of course picturesque Coniston Water.
+Bordered by Common land and the lake, you don't have to venture far from Sunny Bank to be rewarded with amazing scenery and stunning views of Coniston Water, the surrounding fells, distant mountains, Grizedale forest, and picturesque tarns.

 For a flat walk you can follow the Cumbria Way along the lake shore all the way to Coniston (1½ hours).
 Or go as far as Torver jetty (40-50 mins) and catch the Coniston Launch.
 Much of the path hugs the shoreline and takes you through pretty woodland amongst ancient oak and beech trees.